This guide describes the general content authoring process for a typical AzDevOps project.

 Authoring branches use the following naming convention (all lower case):

-m <module number> auth <author's surname>:
+m <module number> auth <author's surname>

-• The prefix m is for “module”.
+is for “module”. <module number>

-• The author’s <surname> is added as a suffix to distinguish the author’s work from other contributors.
+is added as a suffix to distinguish the author’s work from other contributors.

 Example authoring branch name

-The following explains how the example authoring branch name m6-auth-lee is constructed.
+The following explains how the example authoring branch name m6-auth-lee

-• m is an abbreviation for “module”.
+is an abbreviation for “module”.6

-• auth is a short code for “content authoring”.
+is a short code for “content authoring”.lee

-• lee is a reference to the author’s surname.
+is a reference to the author’s surname.

-Putting the previous items together results in the authoring branch name m6-auth-lee.
+Putting the previous items together results in the authoring branch name m6-auth-lee

 Submitting your content for review